nikitavoloboev/data/focusing/rules.md

 - Ask questions.
 Don't be afraid of not knowing something and [ask for help](../research/asking-questions.md).
 - There are no dumb questions.
 Do your own research first though.
 - Ask myself what is it that I am trying to solve or understand.
 Why?
 - Go deep.
-Specialise.
+Specialize.
 Be great at some thing and then branch out.
 - Draw.
 Use drawings and imagination to distill complex ideas.

 ## Nutrition